Sunday, Sept. 1, 2019 (Updated Sunday, Oct. 13, 2019)

 The best way to do that, she believes, is to put a student in office.

-“If there’s one thing the U.N. taught me,” she said, “it’s that you have to be at the table if you want your voice to count.”
+“If there’s one thing the U.N. taught me,” she said, “it’s that you have to be at the Postponement of a motion, or a vote if you want your voice to count.”

-Endorsed by: Better Boulder, Boulder Progressives, South Boulder Creek Action Group, Open Boulder (Author’s note: This will be updated as more groups release endorsements.)
+Endorsed by: Better Boulder, Boulder Progressives, South Boulder Creek Action Group, Open Boulder, The Coalition, Boulder Area Labor Council, Indian Peaks Sierra Club, Boulder Daily Camera

 Who she says she represents: Working-class women, ethnic minorities and students